Marshall Bluesbreaker: Reissue

 Marshall reissued the 2×12" Bluesbreaker in 1989; the 4×10" was never reissued.
 This version used 6L6 tubes.
-In 1991, Marshall began making a guitar effect pedal that was intended to emulate the sound of the original combo.
-In 1999, a second version of the amplifier, the Bluesbreaker II, was released, with 5881 tubes.
+A reissue called the 1962 Bluebreaker was available in the 2000s and used 5881 power tubes.
 An amplifier head, the 2245THW, was reissued in Marshall's "Handwired" series, with circuitry identical to the Bluesbreaker.
 Vintage Guitar called it a "fine high-end piece"; it was listed at $4800.

+Pedals

+In 1991, Marshall began making a Bluesbreaker overdrive pedal that was intended to emulate the sound of the original combo.
+In 1999, a second version of the pedal, the Bluesbreaker II, was released.
+The original version of the Bluesbreaker pedal grew popular after John Mayer used one for his album Continuum in 2008, with some sellers asking over $1000 for a pedal in 2023.
+As a result, Marshall reissued the original version of the pedal in 2023.

 Description, specifications and sound

-Marshall's original Model 1961 and 1962 were basically JTM 45 combo amplifiers.
+Marshall's original Model 1961 and 1962 were basically the combo version of Marshall JTM45.
 Model 1961 was essentially the lead version of the Model 2245, fitted with tremolo and installed into an open backed speaker cabinet, while Model 1962 was the bass version of the JTM 45 (Model 1986), also fitted with tremolo and open backed cabinet.
 These amplifiers both feature the basic JTM 45 modified Fender Bassman circuit, which provided the origin of what became known as the "Marshall sound".
 The first versions of these combo amplifiers were made in 1964–1965, with Models 1961 and 1962 being fitted with 4×10" and 2×12" Celestion speakers respectively.
 An extremely rare 2×12" extension cabinet was also offered.
 A later model had a slightly thinner cabinet with different acoustics.
 Production JTM45 amplifiers used KT66 output tubes, which are credited with providing "a round, bell like tone with soft distortion character."
 Also contributing to the overall sound picture of the JTM45 series amplifiers was a GZ34 rectifier tube.

 Marshall also made an 18-watt combo amplifier with 2×10" speakers (Model 1958) that looked like a smaller version of the Bluesbreaker, and is sometimes referred to as its "little brother".